 MAP = Diastolic Pressure + 1/3(Pulse Pressure)

-ICP is pressure of CSF in subarachnoid space
+ICP is the pressure of CSF in subarachnoid space

 - Changes in CPP can be due to physiological (exercise) or pathological (TBI) processes.

-- During cerebral autoregulation, an optimal perfusion pressure is maintained by changes in CVR.
+- During cerebral autoregulation, optimal perfusion pressure is maintained by changes in CVR.

-- Cerebral blood flow is kept relatively constant through change in vessel diameter at CPP range of 40-140 mmHg.
+- Cerebral blood flow is kept relatively constant through the change in vessel diameter at the CPP range of 40-140 mmHg.

-- CBF is regulated by change in vessel radius between 50-150 mmHg MAP
+- CBF is regulated by the change in vessel radius between 50-150 mmHg MAP

 - Cerebral autoregulation acts as a negative feedback mechanism to control the effect of increased MAP on CPP and keep CPP constant by reducing the radius of vessels when MAP is raised and vice versa.

 - Static cerebral autoregulation ➨ CBF and MAP changes under steady-state conditions (minutes or hours)

 - Dynamic cerebral autoregulation ➨ Transient changes in CBF and MAP and CBF (in seconds)